-On March 6, 2017, the Company entered into a letter agreement with Commander Resources Ltd. ("Commander") to acquire up to a 100% interest in Commander's Sabin zinc-copper-silver property in Northwestern Ontario, Canada, by paying a total of \$1,100,000 in cash payments, completing \$4,500,000 in exploration expenditures, and issuing a total of 4,400,000 common shares of the Company over a nine year period.
-Commander was to retain a 1% NSR on claims where the NSR held by all other parties is not greater than 2%.
+On March 3, 2017, the Company entered into a letter agreement with Commander Resources Ltd. ("Commander") to acquire up to a 100% interest in Commander's Sabin zinc-copper-silver property in Northwestern Ontario, Canada.
 On June 2, 2017, the Company terminated the letter agreement.

 On June 21, 2017, the Company entered into an option agreement to acquire a 100% interest in the Iron Butte oxide gold-silver project located along the western margin of the Carlin Gold Trend in Lander County, Nevada.
-Under the terms of the agreement, the Company may earn a 100% interest in the Iron Butte property by making staged cash payments totalling \$1,000,000 and issuing common shares totalling 1,500,000.
+Under the terms of the agreement, the Company may earn a 100% interest in the Iron Butte property by making staged cash payments totalling US\$1,000,000 (US\$25,000 paid) and issuing 1,500,000 common shares (75,000 shares issued valued at \$5,250).
 Following exercise of the option until commencement of commercial production, the Company must also pay to the optionor an advance royalty payment of US\$2,000 monthly, which will be credited against a 2.5% NSR retained by the Optionor.
 Upon the Company making a production decision in respect of the Iron Butte property, a further US\$1,000,000 is payable and 500,000 common shares are issuable to the Optionor.
-Following commencement of commercial production, the Company must make cash bonus payments to the Optionor as follows: US\$500,000 for every 1,000,000 ounces of gold produced from the Iron Butte property, and US\$500,000 for every 10,000,000 ounces of silver produced from the Iron Butte property. on the Iron Butte property.
+Following commencement of commercial production, the Company must make cash bonus payments to the Optionor as follows: US\$500,000 for every 1,000,000 ounces of gold produced from the Iron Butte property, and US\$500,000 for every 10,000,000 ounces of silver produced from the Iron Butte property.
 A further US\$1,000,000 will be payable and 500,000 common shares issuable upon a production decision being made.